 The following IFSA courses are specially designed for our students and worth 3 U.S. semester credits each.

 - Advanced Spanish: Students will be placed into sections of this mandatory course following a placement test administered onsite.

 - Exploring Yucatán: Community and Culture: This required course is designed to assist students in getting the most out of their study abroad experience through thoughtful and meaningful reflections, analysis and discussion of contemporary Mexico through key concepts such as community and interculturality.

 - Directed Research: This option offers the chance undertake field research on a contemporary issue of your interest.
 Students interested in doing any research in Mérida must take this course and meet the following criteria: advanced Spanish proficiency, a research topic related to an available UADY faculty, and completion of the academic research project form (available from your program advisor).

 As an IFSA student you complete your courseload with integrated classes at the UADY and/or Modelo, maximizing your immersion into local student life.
-Your program advisor can help you find the courses you need, but you may explore the course catalogs here:
+Your program advisor can help you find the courses you need, but you may explore courses through the links below:

 Universidad Autónoma de Yucatán (UADY):